mariaalzaga/project3/README.md

 **Technologies Used:** • Flask • HTML/CSS/Bootstrap • Database Postgress, sqlite • Plotly/D3 or any other technologies. • Deployment using Heroku

-**Actions and Tasks:** • Analyze the Faggle & Flixable datasets. • Search for new data sets (not required) • Find and clean the data.
+**Actions and Tasks:** • Analyze Kaggle & Flixable datasets. • Search for new data sets (not required) • Find and clean the data.
 Create schema. • Explore and visualize the data. • Determine the visualizations. • Create the web app using HTML, CSS, Bootstrap, JS. • Plotting the routes and querying the code in flask python

 **Team Members:**